solana-foundation/developer-content/content/courses/token-extensions/transfer-fee.md

 bigger than our 5000 max fee.
 So that's why we see 5000 withheld.
 Additionally, note that the receiver is the one who "pays" for the transfer fee.

-<Callout type="note">From now on, to calculate fees, you may want to use the
-`calculateFee` helper function.
+Note: From now on, to calculate fees, you may want to use the `calculateFee` helper function.
 We did it manually for demonstration purposes.
 The following is one way to accomplish this:

 ```ts
 const transferAmount = BigInt(1 * 10 ** decimals);